Ahsanlashari87/messenger-mac/README.md

 - **Privacy Focused** - No tracking, no analytics, no data collection
 - **Dark Mode Support** - Follows your macOS appearance settings
 - **Power Saving Mode** - Automatically throttles when in background to reduce CPU/battery usage
+- **Auto-Update Check** - Get notified when a new version is available
 - **Keyboard Shortcuts** - Quick navigation with custom shortcuts

 ## Keyboard Shortcuts